brianhigh/asphalt_emissions_2018_gemini3/prompt.md

 The script should save the map to a PNG file stored in a "plots" folder.
 The plot should mention the data source in the plot caption in the lower left corner of the plot margin.

-Include the code to conditionally download the data file from data.gov if the file has not already been downloaded.
+Include the code to conditionally download the data file if the file has not already been downloaded.
 Save the data file to a "data" folder.
 Use pacman::p_load() to load R packages.

 Your code should create the "data" and "plots" folders if they do not already exist.